Riddhi-1510/CanteenOrderingSystem/README.md

 # Canteen Management System

 This project is a simple canteen management system implemented in Java.
+It provides basic functionalities for managing a canteen's inventory and handling customer orders.

+## Features

+- **Owner Functions:**
+  - Add new items to the canteen inventory.
+  - Delete existing items from the inventory.
+  - Update the prices of items in the inventory.

+- **Customer Functions:**
-It allows users to show all items in the canteen inventory, cancel the item, and update the bill with every function.
+  - View all available items in the canteen inventory.
+  - Place orders for desired items.
+  - Cancel orders if needed.
+  - View current orders and their status.